HeLayers: A Tile Tensors Framework for Large Neural Networks on Encrypted Data: Introduction

+Our contributions can be summarized as follows: \begin{itemize} \item {\em A tile tensor based framework}.
+We introduce a new packing-oblivious programming-framework that allows users to concentrate on the \gls{NN} design instead of the packing decisions.
+This framework is simple and intuitive, and is available for non-commercial use in \cite{helayersdocker}.

+\item {\em Tile tensors}.
+We introduce tile tensors, a new generalized packing method that intuitively covers many of the previous packing optimizations.
+A tile tensor offers the user the API of an ordinary tensor, and is implemented using elegant algorithms.

+\item {\em Packing optimizer}.
+We describe a packing optimizer that considers many different packing options.
+The optimizer estimates the time and memory needed to run a given function for every option, and reports the one that performs best per a given objective, whether latency, throughput, or memory.

+\item {\em A new method to compute convolution}.
+We provide a new packing method and a new implementation of the 2D convolutional layer, which is a popular building block in \glspl{NN}.
+Our new packing and implementation are more efficient for large inputs than previous work.
+In addition, with this packing, we are able to efficiently compute a long sequence of convolution-layers.

+\item {\em Efficient \gls{HE}-friendly version of AlexNet inference under encryption}.
+We implemented an \gls{HE}-friendly version of AlexNet.
+To the best of our knowledge, this is the fastest non-client-aided evaluation of this network.

+\item {\em Packing notation}.
+We present a language for describing packing details.
+It covers several known packing schemes, as well as new ones, and allows easy and intuitive \gls{HE} circuit design. \end{itemize}

-The rest of the paper is organized as follows: Section~\ref{section:related_work} describes related work.
-Section~\ref{section:notation} describes the notation used in the paper.
-Section~\ref{section:tt_intro} introduces the concept of tile tensors and how they are used, and Section ~\ref{section:tile_def} follows with formal definitions.
-Section~\ref{section:sum_algos} discusses the summation algorithm underlying tile tensor operators.
-Section~\ref{section:matrix_multiplication} demonstrates the use of tile tensors for matrix multiplication, and Section~\ref{section:nn} shows applications for neural networks.
-We summarize our conclusions in Section~\ref{section:conclusions}.
+The rest of the paper is organized as follows.
+Section~\ref{section:background} describes the notation used in the paper, and some background terminology.
+Section~\ref{section:ttfw} provides an overview of the tile tensor framework.
+We describe the tile tensors data structure in Section~\ref{section:tt_intro} and the packing optimizer in Section~\ref{section:optimizer}.
+Section~\ref{section:convolution} describes our novel convolution algorithm, and Section~\ref{section:nn} reports the results of our experiments when using CryptoNets and AlexNet.
+In Section~\ref{section:comparison}, we provide an extended comparison of our methods to the state-of-the-art methods.
+Section~\ref{section:conclusions} concludes the paper.